 Support Current Engineering Students

-Host Students at Your Workplace
+Connect College Students to Your Workplace

 Show our current engineering students what you do.
 Host our students at your workplace by providing internships, allowing students to ‘shadow’ you, or giving tours of your work facility.
 Our students are eager to see how their education will translate into a career.
 Many students are unsure how to choose a career path-or even about the many career paths available.

 Commitment: Host as many students as you like.
-Tours are about 1 1/2 hours.

 Give a talk about what you do for a living during Career Day at a K-12 school in Utah.
 Many students would love to learn about your job.
 Tell students what you do each day and how they can prepare for college by taking the right classes in high school.